NickCis/TagNode/README.md

     node-waf build

 Todo:

     * Code Destructors of clases and free vars

 ## Documentation ##

-Creating a TagNodeObject:
+Creating a TagNodeObject

     new [TagNodeModule].TagNode([Path]);
 Where [Path] is the path of the file.
 Retrives a new TagNode object

-Reading Tags:
+Reading Tags

     [TagNodeObj].read([function(err, dat)]);
 Where [function] is a function to be executed after getting the tags.
 Two arguments are passed to the function, err and dat.
 Err is the status error (null if everything is OK), dat is a dictiory with the tag information.
 Dat has the following format: